Caught your child lying? Find out how to turn this situation into a valuable teaching moment by following these simple steps!

 Most of the time, kids aren’t lying to be bad.
 They’re just learning.
 And it’s our job to help them do just that.

-REMEMBER HOW TO RESPOND IF YOU CATCH YOUR CHILD LYING
+THE MOST IMPORTANT WAY TO RESPOND IF YOU CATCH YOUR CHILD LYING

 Like I said before, we don’t have to get fancy to parent well.
 But it sure helps to have a few strategies to fall back on!